mikblacklab/resbaz-2016-02-01/README.md

 http://mikblacklab.github.io/resbaz-2016-02-01/dunedin/

+Committing a change to the webpage file will trigger the site to be rebuilt, and then changes can be checked via github.io link above.
+There can be a considerable (and frustrating) lag between commit and build, so it can take a while for changes to propagate to the live version.
+And occassionally the build process will time out so that the live version does not reflect the current version of the repo.

+Also, in some cases formatting issues (e.g., the "schedule" table on the Dunedin page) cause problems with the build so that jekyll doesn't create the html page for serving up on github.io.
+In that case you have to go bug hunting (or revert) until you've identified the issue and got the page to build again.

 _Note:_ Because of how the map info is rendered on the front page (http://mikblacklab.github.io/resbaz-2016-02-01), the links are hardcoded, so clicking on the Dunedin link actually takes you to the Dunedin page of the live resbaz website (https://feb2016.resbaz.com/dunedin/), rather than the copy relating to this repo.
 This can be fixed, but it involves editing more files that we don't want to submit pull requests for, so I think it's easiest to just look directly at the Dunedin page (http://mikblacklab.github.io/resbaz-2016-02-01/dunedin/) rather than trying to navigate to it from the front page.